umair986/sczc_1/docs/v1/product.md

 The endpoint returns the following HTTP status codes:

 - `200`: The request was successful, and the product information is included in the response.
 - `401`: The request was not authenticated.
-The `x-api-key` and/or `vendor-id` headers were missing or invalid.
+The `x-api-key` and/or `client-id` headers were missing or invalid.
 - `404`: The product with the specified ID was not found.

 ## Example Request